FlorantePascual/FlorantePascual/README.md

 - 👋 Hi, I’m @FlorantePascual
 - 👀 I’m interested in Web App Development
 - 🌱 I’m currently learning better ways to build systems on Angular and NodeJS
-- 💞️ My talents are best utilized on vision care and health care systems
+- 💞️ My talents are best utilized on eCommerce, vision care and health care systems
 - 📫 You can reach me at www.florante.ca

 <!---